manuel5975p/raygpu/README.md

 - Blend Mode
 - Cull Mode
 - Depth testing mode
-- Shader Module containing both vs and fs code
+- Shader Modules, containing both Vertex and Fragment or Compute code

 The Vertex Buffer Layouts are especially tricky since in OpenGL "Vertex Array Objects" are responsible for attribute offsets, strides and what buffer they reside in.
+For Vulkan and Webgpu the interpretation of the Vertex Buffers is up to the pipeline.

 Nevertheless, it's still possible to load a Pipeline with a single line
 ```c